GM-Consult-Pty-Ltd/text_indexing/README.md

 Implementing classes override the following fields:
 * `TextIndexer.tokenizer` is the `Tokenizer` instance used by the indexer to parse documents to tokens;
-* `TextIndexer.postingsStream` emits a list of `PostingsList` instances whenever a document is indexed.
+* `TextIndexer.postingsStream` emits a list of `PostingsMap` instances whenever a document is indexed.

 Implementing classes override the following asynchronous methods:
-* `TextIndexer.index` indexes text from a document, returning a list of `PostingsList` and adding it to the `TextIndexer.postingsStream` by calling `TextIndexer.emit`;
+* `TextIndexer.index` indexes text from a document, returning a list of `PostingsMap` and adding it to the `TextIndexer.postingsStream` by calling `TextIndexer.emit`;
 * `emit` is called by index, and adds an event to the `postingsStream` after updating the dictionary and postings data stores;
 * `TextIndexer.loadTerms` returns a `DictionaryTerm` map for a collection of terms from a dictionary;
 * `TextIndexer.updateDictionary` passes new or updated `DictionaryTerm` instances for persisting to a dictionary data store;